ordina-jworks/ordina-jworks.github.io/_posts/2016-03-31-Adding-TypeScript-to-Ionic-Framework.md

    {% highlight text %}var typescript = require(‘gulp-tsc’);{% endhighlight %}

 * Add the following line to the paths object: `ts: ['./src/*.ts', './src/**/*.ts']`.
-You may have noticed two things here: I’m using a **src folder** to place all my TypeScript files in which means I'm **not using the www folder** that Ionic provides by default.
-Next to that I’m also targeting subfolders in that folder because I’m bundling my logic based on AngularJS modules.
+You may have noticed two things here: I'm using a **src folder** to place all my TypeScript files in which means I'm **not using the www folder** that Ionic provides by default.
+Next to that I'm also targeting subfolders in that folder because I'm bundling my logic based on AngularJS modules.
 You can read more about structuring an AngularJS project in the [John Papa AngularJS Style Guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#application-structure-lift-principle).

 * Add our compile task